-The application Process and Entry Criteria to join Hautlieu School as a Year 10 student in 2024
+The application Process and Entry Criteria to join Hautlieu School as a Year 10 student in 2025

-We very much hope that you will make a decision to apply for a place for your son or daughter to join Hautlieu.
-The section below outlines our entry criteria.
-Please see page 41 for the timeline for applying to join Hautlieu.
-It is important to remember, that although there is an entry criteria to join Hautlieu at 14; there is also an independent appeals process, and every year we accept a number of students through this process.
+Ve very much hope that you will make a decision to apply for place for your son or daughter to join Hautlieu.
+The section elow outlines our entry criteria.
+Please see page 41 for the meline for applying to join Hautlieu.
+It is important to remember, nat although there is an entry criteria to join Hautlieu at 14 there salso an independent appeals process, and every year we

-- You must apply for your son or daughter, who should currently be in Year 9, to join Hautlieu School as a Year 10 student by Wednesday 06 December 2023.
-The application form can be found at the back of this prospectus. - A mean Cognitive Ability Test (CAT) score of 109 or more is required as the first criteria to join the school in Year 10.
-All students in Year 9 in island schools undertake this test and the Department for Children, Young People, Education and Skills provide the results directly to Hautlieu.
+- You must apply for your son or daughter, who should currently be in Year 9, to join Hautlieu School as a Year 10 student by Wednesday 04 December 2024.
+The application form can be found at the back of this prospectus are no curved by the found at the back of this prospectus are no curved by the found at the back of this prospectus are no curved by the found at the back of this prospectus are not provided to the found at the back of this prospectus are not provided to the found at the back of this prospectus are not provided to the found at the back of the provided to the found at the back of the provided to the found at the back of the provided to the found at the back of the provided to the - + A mean Cognitive Ability Test (CAT) score of 109 or more is required as the first criteria to join the school in Year 10.
+All students in Year 9 in Island schools undertake this test and the Department for Children, Young People, Education and Skills provide the results directly to Hautlieu.
 Eligible off-island applicants should contact Hautlieu directly so that arrangements can be made to sit the Cognitive Ability Test. - + The second criteria for Hautlieu entry is for students to obtain a score of at least 103 in both the English and Mathematics progress assessments taken by all Year 9 students in Government of Jersey schools.
 Students from other schools and eligible off-island applicants should contact Hautlieu directly so that arrangements can be made to sit these progress assessments.